vashchuko/biomass_estimation/readme.md

  - open http://127.0.0.1:5000/ in your browser and upload geoJSON from `data/nature_reserves/nature_reserves.geojson`
  - wait for results

+In order to test endpoint - use subregions from data/nature_reserves/sub_regions

 For more information reach us via slack